If you're lucky enough to be visited by the Easter Bunny, you may notice that you create more waste than usual this Easter.

 Due to the bank holidays, there are changes to your bin collections.
-There will be no collection on Monday 22 April 2019.
+Collections will be as normal on Good Friday 2 April 2021.
+However, there will be no collection on Monday 5 April 2021.
 All collections that week will be one day later than usual.

 You can check your bin collection date on your waste collection calendar or by using our bin collection postcode checker.